tomysshadow/YAMosse/README.md

 To run YAMosse in a window, open the `yamosse_window.pyw` file.
 Alternatively, you can run the command `pythonw -m yamosse` in a command prompt.

 To run YAMosse with a console, open the `yamosse_console.py` file.
 Alternatively, you can run the command `python -m yamosse` in a command prompt.
-Running YAMosse with a console will allow you to see Tensorflow's log output, which is useful for troubleshooting GPU Acceleration.
+Running YAMosse with a console will allow you to see Tensorflow's error logs, which is useful for troubleshooting GPU Acceleration.

 ![Usage](https://github.com/tomysshadow/YAMosse/blob/main/usage.jpg?raw=true)

 The first step to using YAMosse is to select an input file or folders (1).
 Click the Browse Folder or Browse Files buttons to select the sound files you'd like to scan.
 If you select a folder and the Recursive option is checked, then subfolders will also be included in the scan.
-If you have the `tkinterdnd2` module installed, you can also select files or folders by clicking and dragging them.
+If you have the `tkinterdnd2` package installed, you can also select files or folders by clicking and dragging them.

 The next step is to select the classes of sound you'd like to scan for (2).
 There are 521 classes to choose from, including speech, music, various animals, instruments, forms of transportation, and lots more.
 If you'd like to scan for everything, use the Select All button to select every class.